andreafabrizi/DNSProxy/README.md

 no leakage, only a lot of verbosity, unnecessarly parallel logic, legacy support for pre-standard DoH and other less-efficient routines.

-**Do not forget to set 127.0.0.1 as your unique system DNS resolver** via common system configuration files (as /etc/resolv.conf or systemd-resolved).
+**Do not forget to set 127.0.0.1 as your unique system resolver** via common system configuration files (as /etc/resolv.conf or systemd-resolved).

 ## Further information and bibliography